XingxinHE/Hex/pages/definite integral.md

 > [!NOTE] Note
-> This is a different sense of the word “[[Limit]]" from when we take the limit of a function.
+> This is a different sense of the word “[[limit]]" from when we take the limit of a function.

 ## Integrand